 We know all too well that disaster can strike at any time, in any place in the world.
 Some disasters make headlines; others do not.
 Here at the Center for Disaster Philanthropy, we keep an eye on status of disasters worldwide and compile a list of the ones we’re tracking weekly, along with relevant disaster-related media coverage.

 To stay informed, we invite you to check back every Tuesday for updates on new, ongoing and past disasters.
-Listed below is information about what we are monitoring the week of March 11.
+Listed below is information about what we are monitoring the week of May 13.

 New or Emerging Disasters We’re Watching

 Gulf Coast – Severe Storms and Flooding: May is supposed to bring flowers after April’s showers.
 Instead, the first weeks of May have brought excessive rain – 300-600 percent more than usual – to much of the Gulf South.
 Saturated ground and the intensity of the storms has led to flash flooding, tornadoes, power outages and structural damage throughout the region.